apine13/apine13/README.md

 one thing I currently lack, I have dabbled in game development projects (INIT Build) and basic web development.

 ## 🛠 Technical Skills
-Basic Knowledge in Languages
+#### Basic Knowledge in Languages
 -Python
 -Java
 -C#
-Tools & Technologies
+#### Tools & Technologies
 (Basic Knowledge)
 -GoDot Engine
 -VS Code
-# -GitHub
+-GitHub

-## ✔️ To-Do List/Career Goals
+## 🎯 To-Do List/Career Goals
 I thrive to achieve a couple of projects, and overall in my career hope to land a job in game development or software.
-Projects
+#### Projects:
--Mini Platformer Game (self made opposed to working in a larger team) -Web based app (World cup winner)
+-Mini Platformer Game (self made opposed to working in a larger team)
+-Web based app (World cup winner)

+## 🌟Fun Facts
+Obviously love playing video games
+Used to play soccer in an academy team
+As much as I stay inside my room, I like exploring nature